unitycontainer/documentation/articles/design_of_unity.md

 * [Unity.Lifetime](xref:Unity.Lifetime)
 * [Unity.Policy](xref:Unity.Policy)
 * [Unity.Resolution](xref:Unity.Resolution)
 #### Unity.Container
 This assembly implements Unity container's engine and exposes public members required to extend the container.

+This division is created to allow independence between declaration and implementation of container.